Monitoring Bis glacier, Randa

 The Bisgletscher is located on the eastern side of the Weisshorn and Bishorn in the Valais Alps, Switzerland.
 The ice masses originate from the steep rock faces of the Weisshorn and merge with those coming from the Bishorn in a basin further down.
 The glacier then descends over a steep edge to the east into the Matter Valley.
 Ice masses of various size frequently release in the lower part of the glacier due to the steep gradient of more than 60% (in some areas).
 These ice avalanches, combined with considerable amounts of fresh snow, can reach large dimensions and threaten the village of Randa, the cantonal road (access road to Zermatt) and the Matterhorn Gotthard Railway.
 The avalanche cone can further dam up Vispa river and create a lake with the potential of flooding.
 Major events have repeatedly claimed human lives, especially in earlier times, whereas in the last century they have caused major damage to property (VAW – Laboratory of Hydraulics, Hydrology and Glaciology (ETH)).

-Monitoring of the Bis glacier is organised in two parts: a warning system for long-term observation of the steep glacier slope and an alarm system for glacier collapses and resulting ice avalanches.
-We use two high-resolution deformation cameras at two different locations for long-term monitoring, and our avalanche radar detects ice avalanches in real-time.
+Monitoring of the Bis glacier is divided into two subsystems: a warning system for long-term observation of the steep glacier slope and an alarm system for ice avalanches resulting from glacier collapses.
+Three high-resolution deformation cameras monitor the long-term glacier movement while our avalanche radar detects ice avalanches in real-time.
 A combined station with deformation camera and avalanche radar is located in the valley at the village entrance of Randa, a second smaller station is located further up at the escarpment of Bis glacier.

 Automated deformation analysis